apache/aurora/docs/reference/scheduler-configuration.md

 	Endpoint specification for the ZooKeeper servers.

 Optional flags:
+-allow_container_volumes (default false)
+	Allow passing in volumes in the job.
+Enabling this could pose a privilege escalation threat.
 -allow_docker_parameters (default false)
 	Allow to pass docker container parameters in the job.
 -allow_gpu_resource (default false)